RickStrahl/WestWindWebConnection-Documentation/Framework-Classes/Class-wwRequest/wwRequestFormVarsToObject.md

 ﻿Parses an object and pulls form variables from the request buffer by matching the property names to the request variables.

-> In v7.0 and later, this function replaces the `.aFormVars()` method of older versions.
+> In v7.0 and later, this function is meant to replace the `.aFormVars()` method of older versions.
+The old method still exists but is not recommended.

 Optionally you can pass in a prefix for form variables to allow for potential naming problems for properties of multiple objects.